acarl005/conky-bloodmod/README.md

 - Add "text offset" argument for the labels on the rings, allowing more concentric rings to be closely packed together.
 - Change network graph max value from 100b/s to 5000b/s.
 There is no obvious max value for this graph, and 5000 is arbitrary.
 - Fix bug where values exceeding the max value overflow the ring.
 The ring arc is now truncated to the max value.
+- Add external IP address and city of the IP.

 ## Installation